shadwattai/miniwallet/README.md

 ## Operations

-1. [MANDATORY]
+### 1. [MANDATORY]
 - When User signs Up and logs in:
 - Going to My Wallets, they can create
 - (i) a savings account mapped to the bank (to allow deposits).
 - (ii) a digital wallet account that can transfer to other wallets(to allow transfers)
 - (iii) invisible maintenance account is automaticallt created when the user is created.

-2. Initial Deposit transaction
+### 2. Initial Deposit transaction
-- Make a deposit to the savings account this will credit the initial account(invisible) and debit the savings account
+- Make a deposit to the savings account
+- this will credit the initial account(invisible) and debit the savings account

-3. Withdraw transaction
+### 3. Withdraw transaction
-- Make a withdraw to the savings account this will credit the savings account and debit the initial account(invisible) thus reducing amount from the savings account
+- Make a withdraw to the savings account
+- this will credit the savings account and debit the initial account(invisible) thus reducing amount from the savings account

-4. Topup transaction
+### 4. Topup transaction
-- Make a Topup to the digital wallet account this will credit the savings account and debit the WALLET account thus reducing amount from the savings account and increasing amounts to the WALLET account.
+- Make a Topup to the digital wallet account
+- This will credit the savings account and debit the WALLET account thus reducing amount from the savings account and increasing amounts to the WALLET account.

-5. Transfer transaction
+### 5. Transfer transaction
 - If the Wallet account has money with amount bigger than minimum, the amount exceeding minimum can be transfered to any othe wallet account found in our miniwallet app.

 - Transfers and transactions btn accounts can only happen between WALLET accounts of the same Currency.

 - Commission fee of 1.5% is applied to all transfer transactions.
 The root user savings account is credited with the commission fee.

+### 6. Transaction Details
+- Click the more [...] button to see transaction details, including Credit and Debit entries.

+### 7. Transaction Statistics / Dashboard
+- View statistics of all transactions by type and total amount.
+- View the total balance of all wallet accounts.
+- View the last 5 transactions made by the user.

 ## Database structure
 1. Core Application Tables